 Fifteen Years Later

 Robert Lopez, Jeff Marx and Jeff Whitty’s Avenue Q is considered to be one of the great American musicals.
-It won the three big technical awards for a musical at the 2004 Tony’s: Best Musical, Best Original Score and Best Book of a Musical.
+It won the three big creative awards for a musical at the 2004 Tony’s: Best Musical, Best Original Score and Best Book of a Musical.
 It has been performed on six continents, and it’s currently a stalwart of the Off-Broadway scene here in New York, playing a seemingly endless run in one of Hell’s Kitchen’s New World Theaters.
 Gallons of ink have been spilled singing its praises for the past decade and a half, so it leads one to wonder what more there is to say on the subject.

 But the world has changed since 2003, and everything that Avenue Q was is not necessarily the same thing that Avenue Q is now.
-Its perspectives on gentrification, race and gender have been tested by the march of time; its context as parody has been made more mundane; and what shocked us fifteen years ago, frankly, may not today.
+Its perspectives on gentrification, race and gender have been tested by time; its context as parody has been made more mundane; and what shocked us fifteen years ago, frankly, may not today.
 I think Avenue Q is especially relevant given the announcement of Melissa McCarthy’s The Happytime Murders, due later this year, which seems to use the same R-Rated Sesame Street shtick—the latter even replicating the former’s tiff with the Jim Henson company.

 So, how does Avenue Q hold up after fifteen years?
 Well, more than it doesn’t.
 The story concerns six young adults trying to navigate their professional and romantic lives in the eponymous outer borough of New York (The name Avenue Q is a play on eastern Manhattan streets which run from Avenue A to Avenue D as they approach the East River).
 Our protagonist is recent college grad Princeton, who attempts to find a use for his English degree and his purpose in life.
 Helping him find that purpose is Kate Monster, a teaching assistant who dreams of building a school for monsters, an in-universe disenfranchised minority.
 Other characters include Rod, a closeted homosexual man; his slow-witted roommate Nicky; Brian, a henpecked wannabe comedian; and Christmas Eve, his domineering social worker wife.
 All of the characters except for Brian, Christmas Eve and building Superintendent Gary Coleman (yes, that Gary Coleman) are embodied by felt puppets, controlled by puppeteers onstage.

 The game of the show is pretty simple.
 Whereas Sesame Street offered clear solutions to childhood problems, Avenue Q sets out to show audiences that adult issues won’t be solved nearly as easily.
 This is mostly expressed through one of the show’s strongest elements: the songs.
 Most of the songs are in the style of a Muppets or Sesame Street song, where a concept is introduced and explained to the audience, often to comedic effect.
-Whereas Jim Henson’s crew would often do this with letters and shapes, Lopez and Marx opt for topics like schadenfreude—the German word for pleasure at the expense of others’ suffering—, loud sex and coming out of the closet.
+Whereas Jim Henson’s crew would often do this with letters and shapes, Lopez and Marx opt for topics like schadenfreude,—the German word for pleasure at the expense of others’ suffering—loud sex and coming out of the closet.
 I didn’t realize how many lines people had been quoting me from the show over the years: “The Internet is For Porn”, “Everyone’s a Little Bit Racist”, and “I’m not Wearing Underwear Today” are all song titles.
 It all flows very naturalistically; the songs rely on surprise and often succeed, and the rhymes are incredibly tight.
 You shouldn’t expect any less; Lopez co-wrote Frozen’s “Let It Go” with his wife, Kristen Anderson-Lopez.

 Another absolute marvel was the set.
 Like the show itself, it’s deceptively simplistic.
 It appears as a simple three-house façade, but nearly every room opens up into a unique fixture for individual scenes.
 There’s often split-second timing involved with the changes, and it’s wonderful to watch.
 This is especially true for the first act finale when we see a nightmare brought on by Princeton’s worry that Kate is distracting him from his purpose, and two of the puppeteers engineer a giant Kate Monster on the roof.